-No peeling or coring apples required to make Slow Cooker Applesauce!
+No peeling apples required to make Slow Cooker Applesauce!
 Perfect for those small apples.

 This was so easy!!
-All I did was wash the apples, place in the slow cooker, add a bit of water and cook for 4-5 hours on low.
+All I did was wash the apples, chop in chunks to remove seeds and core, place in the slow cooker, add a bit of water and cook for 4-5 hours on low.
 Once they were cooked soft, I mashed them down a bit with a potato masher.

 I prefer not to add any sugar or spices to my applesauce before freezing so I can use the applesauce in any recipe.
 But if you like, add cinnamon, cloves or nutmeg at the start of cooking the apples.
 You can also sweetened if desired with white or brown sugar, honey or maple syrup.
 Once done I like to store my applesauce in small 1 cup freezer bags for easy measuring for recipes.

 So instead of raking up all those apples and throwing them out, make some homemade Slow Cooker Apple Sauce.
 What a simple method to make pure, delicious applesauce.
 No peeling and using the slow cooker makes it so easy!
 Bonus – the house smells amazing!

 Slow Cooker Applesauce

 perfect homemade applesauce recipe for small apples, no peeling apples required!

 - 1/2 cup water

 Wash apples, chop into pieces to remove seeds and core.
 Place into slow cooker.

 Cook on low for 4-5 hours, stirring after a couple of hours.